Energy advice and grants

 Grant funding sources for domestic buildings

-Owner occupied, social housing, private rented tenants
+Eligible households: owner occupied, social housing and private rented tenants

 We have set a target to become a zero carbon town by 2040.

 Currently residents living in Luton, can apply for a number of grants available from the government and energy companies to improve the energy efficiency of their homes.
 We are encouraging homeowners, tenants and landlords to apply for the relevant grant schemes, to help improve the overall fabric condition of the property first and foremost.